0

 No products in the basket.

-The huge sand dunes surrounding Swakopmund are an amazing landscape, which are best explored by quad bike, together with a local guide.
+The huge sand dunes surrounding Swakopmund are an amazing landscape.
+Despite of their "emptiness", I have always been fascinated by deserts.
+Their vast and often surreal landscape creates a special feeling that is hard to explain with words.
+One really needs to experience it, together with the daytime heat, evening cold and the dry air.
+For short-term visitors to Namibia, these treasures are best explored by quad bike, together with a local guide.
 Countless shapes and the wind-created wave patterns in the sand just blow you away.
 (Swakopmund area, Namibia, December 2007 - Image ID 202212-NA-04)

 Untouched dune night waves